-Q: AT&T added a late fee to my credit card bill because they say they have no record of my payment, even though I gave them a confirmation number.
+Question: I paid my AT&T credit card online and got a confirmation number, but AT&T charged me a $39 fee because they say they have no record of the transaction, even though I gave them the confirmation.
 Do I have any recourse?

 Next, if you paid a bill online there should also be a counter transaction record from the source that paid the bill such as a checking account.
 That transaction will reflect that payment along with the date and who the payment was made to.
 This information along with the confirmation number from AT&T should be enough to argue your case.
 I would re-contact AT&T with this information, and I would speak to a supervisor.